Are you a subcontractor looking for a home loan?

 Even if you’ve recently changed jobs, you can still take out a home loan if you have at least two years of experience in the same line of work.
 Additionally, you may need to have a consistent work record to get approved.

-There are some lenders that can approve your home loan even if you’re still in your first week of work!
+Some lenders can approve your home loan even if you’re still in your first week of work!

 Are there any discounts offered?